dgszabo/react-todo-list-app/README.md

 ```
 npm install
 ```
-(For the command to work you need Node Package Manager or npm [https://www.npmjs.com/get-npm])
+(For the command to work you need Node Package Manager or npm: https://www.npmjs.com/get-npm)

 Running
 -----------